iPad 6 Wi-Fi Left Speaker Replacement

 Step 33

-- Unscrew the three tiny 1.4 mm Phillips #000 screws holding down the display cable bracket.
-Keep them safe, these little guys are important!
+- Carefully remove the three 1.4 mm Phillips #000 screws from the display cable bracket.

 Step 34

-- Carefully slide the flat end of your spudger under the display cable bracket and lift it straight up off the logic board—nice and easy does it!
+- Grab the flat end of your spudger and gently lift that display cable bracket straight up off the logic board.

 Tools Used